NIRSpec Fixed Slit Spectroscopy APT Template

 • Section 1: This section of the APT form shows that the NIRSpec fixed slit spectroscopy template has been selected, along with a Target that was previously defined by the user.

-• Section 2: The area contains key information that is calculated from the observations defined lower in the template.
+• Section 2: This section contains key information that is calculated from the observations defined lower in the template.
 The observer cannot edit this section.

 • Section 3: In this section the observer enters target acquisition parameters.